Associate Research Professor

 Corwin held Haynes and Spencer Foundation dissertation fellowships while working on a qualitative study examining college access and persistence for youth in foster care.
 Previous to earning her Ph.D. in sociology from USC, Corwin taught middle and high school Spanish and global studies.
 Corwin holds an MA in Spanish from Saint Louis University in Madrid, a single subject secondary education credential & BCLAD certificate from the California State University, Northridge and a BA from the University of California, Los Angeles.
 She is a founding Board member of the New Los Angeles Charter Middle School.

 Dr. Zoë B. Corwin is a research associate professor at the University of Southern California and directs the Digital Equity in Education project for the Pullias Center of Higher Education.
 Her research program examines college preparation programs and access to financial aid for underserved students, college pathways for foster youth and the role of social media and games in postsecondary access and completion.

 Corwin is co-editor of Diversifying Digital Learning: Online Literacy and Educational Opportunity and Postsecondary Play: The Role of Games and Social Media in Higher Education, both published by Johns Hopkins University Press, and Preparing for College: Nine Elements of Effective Outreach with SUNY Press.
 In addition to academic articles, she has published several monographs designed for practitioners outlining effective college preparation strategies.

 - Association for the Study of Higher Education

 Honors and Awards:

-- Tierney, W. G. & Corwin, Z. B. (in press).The tensions between academic freedom and institutional review boards.
+- Tierney, W. G. & Corwin, Z. B. (2007).The tensions between academic freedom and institutional review boards.
 Qualitative Inquiry.